laminlabs/nf-lamin/CONTRIBUTING.md

 3. Compile the plugin alongside the Nextflow code:
     ```bash
-    make assemble
+    make compile
     ```

+**Running a workflow with the plugin:**

+1. Rebuild the plugin using the `make assemble` command.

-4. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-lamin` to load the plugin:
+2. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-lamin` to load the plugin:
     ```bash
-    ./launch.sh run nextflow-io/lamin -plugins nf-lamin
+    ./launch.sh run nf-core/hello -plugins nf-lamin
     ```

 ## Testing without Nextflow build